tsdev/spinw/docs/pages/swfiles/sw_plotsf.md

 ### Name-Value Pair Arguments

 `range`
-: Data range in inverse Angstrom, dimensions are [1 2] or [2 2]
+: Data range in inverse Å, dimensions are [1 2] or [2 2]
-  for 1D and 2D plots respectively, default is the full data range.
+  for 1D and 2D plots respectively, default value is the full data range.

 `log`
-: Plot 10 based logarithmic intensity, default is false.
+: Plot 10 based logarithmic intensity, default value is false.

 `colorbar`
-: To show colorbar, default is true.
+: To show colorbar, default value is true.

 `plotStyle`
-: Options to the plot command, default is '-'.
+: Options to the plot command, default value is '-'.

 ### See Also